Company Rule

 This structure continues to till date

-In a sense, the commission imparted finality to the public service structure
+In a sense, the commission imparted finality to the public service

 1912: Royal Commission on Public Services in India